 The disk drive control path essentially consists of the various control signals defined by the drive interface for drive control and data path control.
 The control path in a disk system has a number of potential interface points, Figure 1.9(a).
 The popular hard disk drive interfaces which define the physical connections of the controller with the drive are given in Figure 1.9(b).
 These are at the interface points 1 and 2.
 At these points data is still in the serial format.
 With the advent of sophisticated controllers many Intelligent disk system interfaces have come into being, Figure 1.9(c).
-These essentially incorporate the complete controller on the drive and interface to the outside world, through an 8- or 16-bit standard bus, interface specific.
-The physical interface with the disk is usually one of the standard hard disk drive interfaces mentioned in Figure 1.9(b).
+These essentially incorporate the complete controller on the drive and interface both evolutions with the disk is usually one of the standard hard disk drive interfaces mentioned in Figure 1.9(b).